Vyral/brett-jennings/_posts/2025-10-29-What-Will-the-Bay-Area-Housing-Market-Look-Like-in-2026.md

 {% include excerpt.html %}

 Are you starting to wonder what the housing market will look like next year?
-In 2025, homebuyers and sellers in &lt;city&gt; are worried about a crash, but they don’t want to miss out on better timing either.
+In 2025, homebuyers and sellers in the Bay Area are worried about a crash, but they don’t want to miss out on better timing either.

 After reviewing current trends and expert forecasts, I noted three key trends that I believe could shape real estate in 2026: